Become a Chapter Lead in your community.

 Provide Peer Support

-• Organize and run peer support chapters in their community.
+• Organize and facilitate peer support groups online and in their community.

-• For many chapters this is facilitated through a quarterly meeting.
+• For many groups this is facilitated through a quarterly meeting.

 • Providing support through shared experience is at the heart of IBA, and is a key support to the community.

 • Medical and mental health services can be fragmented and frustrating for parents and caregivers to navigate.
-Our peer support chapters help families with their journey.
+Our peer support groups help families with their journey.

 Facilitate Educational Opportunities